awsdocs/aws-systems-manager-user-guide/doc_source/fleet-working.md

 # Working with Fleet Manager<a name="fleet-working"></a>

-You can use Fleet Manager to perform various tasks on your instances from the console\.
+You can use AWS Systems Manager Fleet Manager \(Fleet Manager\) to perform various tasks on your instances from the console\.
 The following topics describe the features provided by Fleet Manager\.

 **Note**
 The only supported feature for macOS instances is viewing the file system\.